Tati River

 The Tati River is a river in northeast Botswana, a tributary of the Shashe River, which in turn is a tributary of the Limpopo River.
 The river flows through Francistown, where it is joined by the Ntshe (or Inchwe) River from the left.

 History

 About 1865 a hunter came across traces of old gold diggings near the Tati.
 He invited Karl Mauch to accompany him on his next trip, and in 1866 Mauch announced that he had found the Tati goldfields extending about 80 by 3 mi which started the first gold rush in Southern Africa the following year.
 In 1869 the Englishman Daniel Francis came to hunt for gold on the river, before heading south to the Kimberley diamond fields in 1870.
-The gold was hard to extract, and the gold rush died down.
+The gold was hard to extract, and the gold rush subsided.
 Francis returned in 1880 and obtained mining rights from King Lobengula.
 Mining activity revived in the 1880s and 1890s, and Francistown was established in 1897 when the railway arrived.
 The town was named after Francis, who owned most of the land in the area.